Skip to main content

 Land ownership of project site at the time of application

 The project lands do not need to be owned by the applicant at the time of the application.
-There is a requirement that the lands are owned by either the applicant or a related/affiliated organization.
-We will be looking for additional information from the applicant regarding the ownership of the lands, and whether a transfer/sale is anticipated as the owner of the land will be party to the contribution agreement.
+There is a requirement that the lands are owned by either the applicant or a related/affiliated organization prior to the execution of any funding or ancillary agreements.
+Additional information from the applicant regarding the ownership of the land, and the anticipated transfer/sale is required as the owner of the land will be a party to the agreement(s).

-Scoring for planned amenities outlined in table 2 of the guidelines and application requirements (further described in section 5.11)
+Scoring for planned amenities outlined in the guidelines and application requirements

-In most cases, we want planned amenities to have a planning application submitted, and at minimum, official plan, and zoning approvals in effect.
+Planned amenities should have a planning application submitted, and at minimum, official plan, and zoning approvals in effect.
 We’ll award points if we’re reasonably sure the amenity will advance.

 Determining project viability